luckydonald/quart-cachecontrol/README.md

 ```

 ## Changelog
+### Quart adaption
+- ported to quart.

 ### 0.3.0
 - Add `only_if` evaluator for _successful or redirect (2xx, 3xx)_ responses (#7)
 - Support **Vary**-headers (#6)
 - Improve instantiation of callbacks and registry provider
 - **BREAKING**: Simplify instantiation and hooking into flask response handling (#8)
-  - No more need to instantiate `FlaskCacheControl` for Flask app.
+  - No more need to instantiate `QuartCacheControl` for Quart app.
 - **BREAKING**: Drop support for `only_if=None`
   - Use more explicit `only_if=Always` instead
 - **BREAKING**: Restructure modules